 Get in touch with the veterinarian immediately if you think that your dog has accidentally consumed Aleve.
 Quick treatment will ensure better chances of survival.
 A blood transfusion is recommended if the dog has lost blood due to internal bleeding.

 A blood transfusion will help eliminate Aleve from the bloodstream of the dog’s body.
-Other supportive treatments that are often recommended by veterinarians include intravenous (IV) fluid drip with antacids, B-vitamins, potassium, and electrolytes.

 What Natural Remedies Can I Give My Dog For Arthritis?